Joe Morrissey: Unsuccessful mayoral candidacy

 In 2016, Morrissey ran for mayor of Richmond as an Independent.
 Morrissey finished in third place behind Democratic opponents Levar Stoney and Jack Berry, securing 21% of the vote.

-Virginia State Senate (2020–present)
+Virginia State Senate (2020–2024)

 In 2019, he again ran for Dance's seat in the Virginia Senate, and this time defeated her in the primary, earning 56% of the vote.
 He defeated independent candidate Waylin Ross in the general election held in November 2019.
 In 2019, Morrissey was elected to a seat on the Senate of Virginia, representing the 16th district.